Seed Grant Program

 Research Seed Grants

-Research seed grant proposals include hypothesis-driven projects in the categories of (1) basic and translational science, with potential for future applications to a clinical condition, and (2) health services/outcomes/education with potential for a future interventional study.
+Research seed grant proposals include hypothesis-driven projects in the categories of (1) basic and translational science, with potential for future applications to a clinical condition, and (2) health services/outcomes/education research with potential for a future interventional study.
 At least one research grant will be reserved for a proposal that addresses the topic of racial justice, equity, diversity, and inclusion.
-As for other research proposals, this proposal should be oriented specifically toward generating pilot data for external funding to advance our knowledge or to develop an intervention to address racial equity and social justice in medicine.
+All Research Seed Grant proposals should be oriented toward generating pilot data for an external funding proposal.
+In the case of the racial justice, equity, diversity, and inclusion proposals the planned external funding proposal should seek to advance our knowledge or to develop an intervention to address racial equity and social justice in medicine.

 Technology/Innovation Seed Grants